MicrosoftDocs/learn/learn-pr/wwl-azure/host-security/includes/12-demonstration.md

 ## Task 5 - Use RDP to connect to a Windows VM (optional)

+> [!NOTE]
-**Note:** This task requires a Windows VM with a public IP address.
+> This task requires a Windows VM with a public IP address.
 You also need the login credentials for the machine.

 In this task, we will use RDP to connect to a Windows virtual machine.